How big is the agency that you work for?

 How do you typically price a technical SEO audit of a single website?

-In terms of how pricing is determined, just over half (51%) of agencies and freelancers said that they based it on the amount of time that a task may take, along with a day rate.
+In terms of how pricing is determined, just under half (46%) of agencies and freelancers said that they based it on the amount of time that a task may take, along with a day rate.

 What the experts think…